Gilbert Frankau: Career

-"Actually the Frankau weekly Britannia stood not for but against everything British or foreign which did not come within the extreme Fascist fringe of the little Semite's whims.
-He was 'agin' the Government of Conservative Prime Minister Stanley Baldwin, 'agin' the David Lloyd George Liberals, 'agin' the Ramsay MacDonald Laborites..."

 In the aftermath of this disappointment, Gilbert Frankau – according to his own account – approached a Conservative politician he "knew to be rather close to Stanley Baldwin", offering to stand for Parliament at his own expense in the forthcoming General Election, but was advised: "'I'd better be frank with you.
 As a divorced man, you could never be adopted by the Conservative party.
 If you're so keen on a political career, I should try the Labour people.
 They're not so particular.'"
 Frankau remained a staunch Right-winger, however.
 In 1933, his notorious Daily Express article "As a Jew I am Not Against Hitler" was published shortly after Adolf Hitler had come to power in Germany; he later retracted his position.
 In fact, this particular piece was more balanced than the headline now appears: "Time alone will tell whether the little Austrian with the Charlie Chaplin moustache is a mere spellbinder or a statesman", comments Frankau, ending with the poignant question, "who are we, the great expounders of democracy, and how are we, already disarmed to the point of national danger, to interfere?"

 His autobiography, completed in August 1939, includes emphatically anti-German comments, such as: "The Pomper of Potsdam looked all of a warlord, even if he did bolt to Doorn like a rabbit.
 The Neurasthenic of Nuremberg and his gangster stooges look – the hooligans they are."

-On the eve of World War II, Frankau was commissioned into the Royal Air Force Volunteer Reserve in August 1939.
+n August 1939, on the eve of the Second World War, Frankau was commissioned into the Royal Air Force Volunteer Reserve.
 He was promoted Squadron Leader in April 1940 but invalided from the service in February 1941.
 He was awarded permanent disability retired pay in 1944, in the meantime having served in the 14th (Home Guard) Battalion of the Royal Sussex Regiment from 1942.

 Few of his literary works have survived in reputation.

+Critical reception

+In her 1932 book Fiction and the Reading Public, Q. D. Leavis criticised Gilbert Frankau.
+Leavis described Frankau and Warwick Deeping as pompous writers whose novels acted to "debase the emotional currency by touching grossly on fine issues."